kelayamatoz/Digital-Systems-Design-Lab/lab4.md

 # Laboratory Exercise 4: Embedded Linux Programming
-In the last three labs, we covered the details of building an accelerator on FPGA.
-In this lab, we are going to cover some details about building embedded softwares on Linux.
-This lab will be separated into three sections.
+This lab focuses on practicing embedded linux programming techniques.
+It is separated into three sections.
 In the first section, you will need to write a piece of software that enables on-board video streaming.
 In the second section, you will learn about establishing client-to-server communication using UDP protocol.
 In the third section, you will be working on creating a remote video system by combining your knowledge about UDP, camera driver and framebuffer driver.

 Before starting working on the rest of the lab, you will need to navigate to the work directory of this lab first:
 ```
 cd lab4dev
 ```
 The folders for the rest of the labs are stored here.

 ## Realtime Video Streaming
 The working directory of this section is in ```./video```.

 In class, we covered the details of registering device drivers of the on-board camera and the DisplayPort frame buffer.
 More specifically, both the on-board camera and the frame buffer are revealed to the developer as files.
 To read / write to the files, one need to memory-map the files.
 The memory-map process would return the developer with a pointer that points to the device memory of the camera / the frame buffer.